wp-plugins/easy-translator-lite/readme.txt

 Donate link: http://buy.thulasidas.com/easy-translator
 Tags: plugins, internationalization, translation, translator, localization, i18n, l10n Requires at least: 2.8
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 2.13
+Stable tag: 3.00

-Easy Translator is a plugin translation tool for authors and translators.
-(Not a blog page translator!)
+Easy Translator is a machine translator for blog posts and a plugin translation tool for developers and translators.

 == Description ==

-*Easy Translator* is a plugin to translate other plugins.
-It picks up translatable strings (in `_[_e]()` functions) and presents them and their existing translations (from the MO object of the current text-domain, if loaded) in a user editable form.
+*Easy Translator* is a plugin to translate other plugins as well as blog posts and pages.
+It provides a customizable widget to enable machine translation (from Google or Microsoft).
+For plugins, it picks up translatable strings (in `_[_e]()` functions) and presents them and their existing translations (from the MO object of the current text-domain, if loaded) in a user editable form.
 It can generate a valid PO file that can be emailed to the plugin author.

-The [Pro Version](http://buy.thulasidas.com/easy-translator "Buy the Pro Version for $1.95") lets your translators email the PO file directly from the its window, streamlining their work.
-(Not a big deal really because you can always save the PO file and email it yourself.
-Still...)
+The [Pro Version](http://buy.thulasidas.com/easy-translator "Buy the Pro Version for $3.95") adds machine translation help to seed your plugin translation efforts.
+That is, for each translatable string found, it will give you a translation as provided by Google, which you can edit and perfect.
+It also lets your translators email the PO file directly from the its window, streamlining their work.
+For the blog post translation widget, the Pro version lets you customize your colors using a color picker.

 If you are a plugin author interested in internationalizing your plugins, you may want to ask your potential translators to install *Easy Translator* to make it a snap to give you translations.
 If you want to clean up your internationalization, you will appreciate *Easy Translator* because it does a fuzzy string matching to highlight possible repetitions and conflicts among key strings.